dlab-berkeley/Python-Web-Scraping-Legacy/lessons/01_api_lesson.md

 You can see the library's licensed sources [here](http://guides.lib.berkeley.edu/text-mining).

-## What is an API?
+# What is an API?

+This workshop begins with APIs.
+You may have heard this terminology in a variety of programming settings.
+What exactly does it mean?

-* API stands for **Application Programming Interface**
+* "API" stands for **Application Programming Interface**.

-* Broadly defined: a set of rules and procedures that facilitate interactions between computers and their applications
+* Broadly defined, an API is a set of rules and procedures that facilitate interactions between computers and their applications.

-* A very common type of API is the Web API, which (among other things) allows users to query a remote database over the internet
+* A very common type of API is the Web API, which (among other things) allows users to query a remote database over the internet.

+* For example, a web service such as Twitter has many databases that may be of use to us: Tweets, Users, Replies, etc. If we want to access some portion of this database that is useful to us, it'd be helpful if there's a set of rules and protocols in place to outline how we access this information.
+This is the motivation for an API.

-* Web APIs take on a variety of formats, but the vast majority adhere to a particular style known as **Representational State Transfer** or **REST**
+* Web APIs take on a variety of formats, but the vast majority adhere to a particular style known as **Representational State Transfer** or **REST**.

-* What makes these "RESTful" APIs so convenient is that we can use them to query databases using URLs
+* What makes these "RESTful" APIs so convenient is that we can use them to query databases using URLs.

-### RESTful Web APIs are All Around You...
+## RESTful Web APIs Are All Around You

 Consider a simple Google search: